 This study was conducted to fill that gap by applying Confirmatory Composite Analysis to test the AI adoption model among pre-service teachers of administration programs in Indonesia.
 Through this approach, a more comprehensive understanding of AI adoption dimensions, both reflective and formative, can be obtained, thereby providing stronger theoretical and practical contributions.
 This study is expected to contribute to the theoretical domain by expanding the literature on technology adoption through the validation of the AI adoption construct using Confirmatory Composite Analysis, which is relatively new in educational research.
 In the practical domain, the results of this study can be used as a reference in designing technology-based curricula, developing digital competencies for pre-service teachers of administration programs, as well as formulating educational policies that are adaptive to AI developments, particularly in Indonesia.

-2. methods
+2. methodOLOGY

 This study employs a quantitative approach with a survey method to identify and test the constructs of Artificial Intelligence adoption among pre-service teachers in Indonesia.
 Data analysis was carried out using Partial Least Squares Structural Equation Modeling (PLS-SEM) through the SmartPLS 4 software, which enables the application of Confirmatory Composite Analysis (CCA).
 The research population consists of pre-service teachers of administration programs in Indonesia who are currently undertaking teacher professional education.
 The sample was determined using purposive sampling, with respondents meeting the criteria of being in the final stage of either an undergraduate teacher education program or a teacher professional education program (PPG).
 The sample size was adjusted according to the recommendations of Hair et al. (2022) for PLS-SEM analysis, namely at least 10 times the maximum number of indicators in the reflective or formative constructs estimated in the model.
 The total of 103 respondents collected met this minimum criterion, allowing for adequate analysis.
 The research instrument was a structured questionnaire developed based on the adaptation of constructs from AI adoption models, starting from Technology Readiness (Parasuraman & Colby, 2015) and AI Technology Adoption (Abdullah & Almaqtari, 2024).
 Each indicator was measured using a five-point Likert scale, ranging from “strongly disagree” to “strongly agree.”
 Before being widely distributed, the instrument was validated through expert review to ensure content appropriateness.